About Our Program

 Music in the Schools Program

 In 2012, Crime Stoppers of Tacoma-Pierce County began working with schools in Pierce County to provide musical instruments to underprivileged students.
 Our goal is to provide these students with access to school music programs to keep them involved in activities and off the streets of our community.
-Our program has donated a full drumline to students at Giaudrone Middle School in Tacoma and to students at Key Peninsula Middle School in Lakebay.
+Our program has donated a full drumline to students at Giaudrone Middle School in Tacoma, Key Peninsula Middle School in Lakebay, and Orting High School in Orting.